How To Ship Your Products Like A Pro

 - If you choose to reuse an older box, use blockout labels to cover up old shipping information or writing.
 Having multiple barcodes or labels on your packaging can cause delays or problems.

 - Reuse shipping materials such as bubble wrap and packing peanuts as often as possible.

 - Always make sure to check your shipping bills carefully and keep track of all shipping costs.

 - Use integrated form labels to save time – they combine customer invoices/packing slips with your shipping labels.
 Learn more about integrated forms.

 The boxes, envelopes, package insulation, and labels you use when shipping and packaging your products all play a part in the way your customers view your brand and company.
-For more suggestions and help, visit our Label Learning Center or contact our customer service team.
+For more suggestions and help, visit our article hub or contact our customer service team.